McConnell ad telegraphs plan to protect Trump against Pelosi in impeachment fight

 He closes by saying, “But I need your help,” as he requests campaign donations.
 Marine veterans Amy McGrath and Mike Broihier are among the Democrats currently vying for the chance to face McConnell in 2020.

-While the primary is far from settled, McConnell’s ad indicates that in the current fight over impeachment, he intends to protect Trump from Democrats’ efforts to remove him even before articles of impeachment have been drafted.
+While the primary is far from settled, McConnell’s ad indicates that in the current fight over impeachment, he intends to protect Trump from Democrats’ efforts to remove him, even before articles of impeachment have been drafted.

 McConnell's support was not necessarily in question, but a few GOP senators in recent days have spoken out against the president, over his now-public request for Ukraine to "look into" Democratic presidential primary candidate Joe Biden and his son Hunter's dealings in the country.
-The criticism escalated after Trump made a similar request, during a session with reporters, of China.
+The criticism escalated after Trump made a similar request, during a session with reporters, to China.

 Sen. Mitt Romney, R-Utah, said Trump displayed "appalling" behavior by asking a foreign government to investigate a political rival.
 Sen. Susan Collins, R-Maine, said it was "completely inappropriate" for Trump to ask China to investigate the Bidens.